BillDietrich/linkcheckerhtml/README.md

 Check for broken links in anchor-href tags in HTML documents.
 It checks broken links by trying to resolve HTTP and HTTPS links, and relative links (../folder/file.html) by checking if the file exist on the local file system.

+Also checks for badly-formatted mailto links.

 Limitations:
 * "href" has to be first attribute in anchor-href tag.
-* Key parts of tag (a and href) must be all on one line.
+* Key parts of anchor-href tag (a and href) must be all on one line.
 * Doesn't check local "#name" links.
 * Written to match the behavior of HtmlHint, not browsers.
 HtmlHint objects to uppercase in tag and attribute names, doesn't allow single-quotes instead of double-quotes.